Radhesh20/Pong2D-Android-Application/README.md

-# Pong 2D AIndroid Application 🎮
+# Pong 2D Android Application 🎮

 A classic 2D Pong game built for Android using Java and SurfaceView, featuring:
 - Player paddle on the left